eau-claire-energy-cooperative/time-tracker/README.md

 ### Reporting

 There are two types of reports, the All Logs Report and the Grouped Logs Report.
 The All Logs Report lists every log entry for a specific date period (a month by default).
-You can edit these to adjust the start date, end date, and description.
+You can edit these to adjust the start date, end date, and description by clicking the row/column you wish to edit.

 The Grouped Logs Report will group all log entries by activity type and sum the total time spent.

+## Settings

+### Edit Activities

+The Activities window allows you to edit the various activities that show up in the time entry dialog.
+Editing or deleting entries will not affect already saved items as they are not linked directly to this list.

+Using the __Add Row__ button will add a row to the table.
+To delete a row, select it and right-click to bring up the __Delete Row__ option.
+Make sure to clicke __Save__ to save any changes and exit this window.

-### Custom DB Path
+### Setting Database Path

-By default the program looks for the ```resources/activities.db``` file.
-You can set a custom location by modifying ```resources/db.conf``` file.
-This will get read on startup.
-The file should contain the full path to the db file you wish to load.
-If there is no file in this location a blank database file will be created in this location when the program starts.
+By default the program looks for the database file ```resources/activities.db```.
+You can set a custom location by somewhere else through the file chooser.
+This path is saved and will get read on startup.
+If there is no file in this location a blank database file will be created.

+Since the database is closed after each transaction it is OK to switch DB paths without a program restart.